 If you are one of the millions of Americans bothered by hip or knee arthritis, this article is for you.
 And if you would prefer not to rush into popping pills, having injections, or pursuing surgery, this article is really for you.
-The following paragraphs are for people who want to take back control of their health and quality of life.
+The following paragraphs are for people who want to take control of their health and quality of life.

-You may be thinking, “But there is no cure for arthritis.”
+You may think, “But there is no cure for arthritis.”
 We disagree.
 The Cambridge Dictionary defines a cure as something that makes someone who is sick healthy again.
 A cure refers to making you, a whole person, healthy again not correcting or reversing some change in your joint.
 With this definition in mind, there is no better cure for your hip and knee arthritis than exercise.

 A Common Misconception About Arthritis and Exercise

-You may be thinking, “But my knee [or hip] hurts too much to exercise.”
+You may think, “But my knee [or hip] hurts too much to exercise.”
 Or someone may have even told you,” Exercise will make your arthritis worse.”
 These claims are flat-out wrong!
 If you accept them as true, you are playing the victim.
 Victims wait around for their lives to change.
 Successful people create the changes they want in their lives.
 If you don’t want to be a prisoner to your arthritis pain, now is the time to get moving with an exercise program.

 A Proven Approach: Strength Training for Arthritis

 Recommendations include performing one to three 45-minute sessions each week.
 You can use exercise equipment at a local gym or fitness center.
-For most people, it is more practical to start strength training at home without all the fancy equipment.
+For most people, it is practical to start strength training at home without all the fancy equipment.
 The 6 home exercises that follow focus on strengthening your core, hips, and thigh muscles.
 They are a great starting point for you.

 Band Knee Extension

-The quadriceps muscle or “quads” on the front of your upper thigh is crucial for walking, climbing stairs, and standing up from a chair.
+Your quadriceps muscle or “quads” on the front of your upper thigh is crucial for walking, climbing stairs, and standing up from a chair.
 The quads of people with hip and knee arthritis are weaker and smaller than people without arthritis.
 Weakness places additional stress on your arthritic joints.
 Stronger quads reduce joint stress and decrease your pain.
 Band knee extension is a great exercise to start working your quads.

 Loop a resistance band around your lower leg.
 Attach the other end to the leg of a chair or your bed.
 Sit up nice and tall with good posture.
 Extend your leg straight to activate your quads.
 Do this quickly.
-Once you have your knee fully extended pause for 2 to 3 seconds.
+After you have your knee fully extended pause for 2 to 3 seconds.
 Then slowly lower your leg over a 5-second period.
 To review, raise the leg fast, hold for 2 to 3 seconds, and then lower it back slowly.
 This will give you the best results.
 Perform 10 to 15 repetitions for 2 to 3 sets.

 Band Knee Flexion

-The hamstrings in the back of your thigh are also critical for balance and walking.
+Your hamstrings in the back of your thigh are also critical for balance and walking.
 Stand to perform this exercise.
 Loop a resistance band around your lower leg.
 Attach the other end to the leg of a chair or your bed.
 Keep a nice tall posture.
 Bend your leg behind you but keep your knee directly under your hip.
 All movement occurs at your knee.
 No movement occurs at your hip.
-Bend the leg fast, hold for 2 to 3 seconds at the top, and then lower it back really slowly.
+Bend the leg fast, hold for 2 to 3 seconds at the top, and then lower it back slowly.
 Perform 10 to 15 repetitions for 2 to 3 sets.

 Partial Wall Squats

 Stand with your back against a wall.
 Place your feet 12 to 18 inches out from the wall.
 With your arms crossed over your chest, slowly squat to a depth you are comfortable with.
-Start small and as you get strong you will be able to go a little deeper.
+Start small and as you get strong you will go a little deeper.
 Be sure your knees stay in line with your hips and ankles.
 Don’t allow your knees to cave in.
 Hold the down position for 2 to 3 seconds, and then push up fast back to a standing position.
 Perform 8 to 12 repetitions for 2 to 3 sets.

 Bridge